sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(c1.textContent).toEqual('Load tweets')
 -->

-The code is now easier to understand: we know that the component can only be in a single state at any time.
+The code is now easier to understand: we know that the component can only be in a single state at any given time.
 We’ve also fixed a bug in the initial implementation: the result with no tweets was treated as no result, and the component was showing the “Load tweets” button again.

 For more complex cases, I’d go one step further and use the `useReducer()` hook to manage all component state instead of separate `useState()` hooks: